×

 “I’m happy that we’re here, and that I was able to play volleyball with all of these girls,” Faris said.

-The Vikings finish its 2024 campaign 26-11 overall, and will bring in a large group of returners next year.
+The Vikings finish their 2024 campaign 26-11 overall and will bring in a large group of returners next year.
 In total, Minneota has now been to the state championship match 16 times since 2001, including four titles and 12 second-place honors.

 “As much as it hurts right now, and as much as I think the girls are really sad, I want them to understand how proud this whole community is of them,” Fruin said with emotion.
 “I just hope they know how proud everybody is of them, especially myself.
 It’s been a fun year.”